LogtalkDotOrg/logtalk3/README.md

 -----------------

 Contributions, constructive criticism, patches, bug reports, and suggestions are always welcome.
-Major code contributions to **core** files, such as the compiler, runtime, adapter files, library files, or developer tools can only be accepted with a transfer of copyright or if the submitted code is explicitly declared as public domain code.
-This simplifies the selling of commercial licenses, which provide a revenue source for the sustained development of Logtalk.
-Contributions that retain the copyright of their authors may also be distributed with Logtalk with the understanding that the terms of their commercial use depends solely on the authors chosen licensing terms and may require a separate, independent, agreement between users and authors.
+Major code and documentation contributions require the contributor to sign and submit a contributor license agreement and should be made available under the Logtalk license without any additional terms or conditions.
+Contributions using other licensing terms may also be distributed with Logtalk with the understanding that the terms of their use depends solely on the authors chosen licensing terms and may require a separate, independent, agreement between users and authors.

 12. LEGAL
 ---------

-Logtalk is copyrighted by Paulo Moura.
-The Logtalk use and distribution license can be found in the [LICENSE.txt](LICENSE.txt) file.
-Logtalk is available under the GNU General Public License 3 with a linking exception.
+Logtalk is copyrighted by Paulo Moura and made available under the Apache License 2.0.
+See the [LICENSE.txt](LICENSE.txt) file for the license terms.
 The copyright notice and license applies to all files in this release unless otherwise explicitly stated.
+See the [NOTICE.txt](NOTICE.txt) for detailed copyright information.

 Some files that are part of the Logtalk distribution are distributed using a different license and/or are copyrighted by a Logtalk contributor.